gracco/sysadmin-interview-questions/README.md

 * What is the difference between IDS and IPS?
   - IDS detect the problem inspecting the packet header and payload and create a log.
-  - IPS detect the problem inspecting the packet header and payload and drop the packet if finds something problematic, based in some pre made rules.
+  - IPS detect the problem inspecting the packet header and payload and drop the packet if finds something problematic, based in some pre defined rules.

 * What shortcuts do you use on a regular basis?
   - ai package - sudo aptitude install package